-Demonstrated with 2.4GHz, the following sections introduce these contents: 2.1.1 Configure SSIDs and 2.1.2 Configure Wireless Advanced Settings.
+Demonstrated with 2.4GHz, the following sections introduce these contents: 3.1.1 Configure SSIDs and 3.1.2 Configure Wireless Advanced Settings.

-2.1.1 Configure SSIDs
+3.1.1 Configure SSIDs

 SSID (Service Set Identifier) is used as an identifier for a wireless LAN, and is commonly called as the "network name".
 Clients can find and access the wireless network through the SSID.
-For one EAP, you can build up to eight SSIDs per frequency band.